soflyy/breakdance-developer-docs/external-dependencies/readme.md

 });
 ```

+By doing so, you will also need to update the ScrollTrigger version to match the GSAP version.

-> > Note
+> Note
-> > You don't need to register an external dependency if you don't want to reuse it in other elements in Element Studio.
+> You don't need to register an external dependency if you don't want to reuse it in other elements in Element Studio.
-> > You can just use the URL directly in your element.
+> You can just use the URL directly in your element.